Reimagining travel planning with AI

 Triple is a intelligent travel-planning App featuring smart link parsing, automated itinerary generation, and interactive map-guided navigation to reduce trip planning time and increase efficency.

-Smart link recognition
+Designing smart link recognition

 Problem